Contact

 South India

 • Rasovai offers trainings, courses, workshops, consultation, treatments and panchakarma.
 I completed their AyurBalance Massage training in December 2008 and greatly enjoyed the course.
 They also offer training in AyurYoga massage- a fusion of Ayurvedic massage and Yoga stretches.
-The centre is in North Goa, near the lovely beach Ashwem (www.rasovai.com).
+The centre is in North Goa, near the lovely beach Ashwem.

 • Dr Marda and his wife, Dr Suraj Marda run a small but thriving clinic in a busy area of Pune.
 I spent one month living in the clinic and also had Panchakarma there.
-Do book a consultation if you are in Pune, by emailing them on on drgmarda@gmail.com or drsuraj_marda@yahoo.co.in.
+Do book a consultation if you are in Pune, by emailing them on on [email protected] or [email protected].

 Beyond the workshops and weekends offered by AyurvedicYogi, you may also be interested in the followingorganisations offering training and courses in Ayurveda: